Stop those sticky saxophone pads!

 PAD SAVERS & PULL THROUGHS

-WORKSHOP RECOMMENDS: using a pad saver as a swab to clean out the inside of the main body, but not replacing in inside the Sax until it has dried.
+SAX CLINIC LONDON RECOMMENDS: using a pad saver as a swab to clean out the inside of the main body, but not replacing in inside the Sax until it has dried.
 Using a crook swab for cleaning out the crook.

 Your saliva is affected by what you are eating and drinking – try not to drink tea, coffee or consume sugary drinks and snacks whilst playing.